Professor; Chair of Comparative Literature

 - Rewriting Chaucer: Culture, Authority and the Idea of the Authentic Text 1400-1602 (Columbus: Ohio State University Press, 1999) (Co-edited with Barbara Kline)

 - “Authorizing Will: John But and the Recuperation of William Langland” in Ye, baw for bokes: Essays in Honor of Hoyt N. Duggan ed.
-Michael Calabrese and Stephen Shepherd (Marymount Press, forthcoming).
+Michael Calabrese and Stephen Shepherd (Marymount Press, 2013).

 - “The Work of Robert Langland” in Renaissance Retrospections, ed.
-Sarah Kelen (Kalamazoo: Medieval Institute Publications, forthcoming).
+Sarah Kelen (Kalamazoo: Medieval Institute Publications, 2012).

 - With Stephanie Trigg, “The Negative Erotics of Medievalism.” in Post Historical Middle Ages, ed.
 Sylvia Federico and Liz Scala (Palgrave, 2009).

 - “Spenser’s Phantastic History, The Ruines of Time and the Invention of Medievalism,” Journal of Medieval and Early Modern Studies 38 (Spring, 2008).

 - With Stephanie Trigg, “What is Happening to the Middle Ages?”
 New Medieval Literatures 9 (2008).

 - “The Invisible Spouse: Arthur, Henry VI and the Fifteenth-Century Subject,” Journal of Medieval and Early Modern Studies 38 (2002).

 - “Writing, Authenticity and the Fabrication of the Chaucerian Text” (Introduction to Rewriting Chaucer: Culture, Authority and the Idea of the Authentic Text 1400-1602 [Columbus: Ohio State University Press, 1999]).